AckerlyXu/heima/articles/active-directory/active-directory-v2-protocols-oauth-client-creds.md

-<properties
+---
-    pageTitle="Azure Active Directory v2.0 and the OAuth 2.0 client credentials flow | Azure"
+title: Azure Active Directory v2.0 and the OAuth 2.0 client credentials flow | Azure
-    description="Build web applications by using the Azure AD implementation of the OAuth 2.0 authentication protocol." services="active-directory"
+description: Build web applications by using the Azure AD implementation of the OAuth 2.0 authentication protocol.
-    documentationcenter=""
-    author="dstrockis"
-    manager="mbaldwin"
-    editor="" />
-<tags
-    ms.assetid="9b7cfbd7-f89f-4e33-aff2-414edd584b07"
-    ms.service="active-directory"
-    ms.workload="identity"
-    ms.tgt_pltfrm="na"
-    ms.devlang="na"
-    ms.topic="article"
-    ms.date="01/07/2017"
-    wacn.date=""
-    ms.author="dastrock" />
+services: active-directory
+documentationcenter: ''
+author: dstrockis
+manager: mbaldwin
+editor: ''

+ms.assetid: 9b7cfbd7-f89f-4e33-aff2-414edd584b07
+ms.service: active-directory
+ms.workload: identity
+ms.tgt_pltfrm: na
+ms.devlang: na
+ms.topic: article
+ms.date: 01/07/2017
+wacn.date: ''
+ms.author: dastrock
+---

 # Azure Active Directory v2.0 and the OAuth 2.0 client credentials flow
 You can use the [OAuth 2.0 client credentials grant](http://tools.ietf.org/html/rfc6749#section-4.4), sometimes called *two-legged OAuth*, to access web-hosted resources by using the identity of an application.
 This type of grant commonly is used for server-to-server interactions that must run in the background, without immediate interaction with a user.
 These types of applications often are referred to as *daemons* or *service accounts*.

-> [AZURE.NOTE]
+> [!NOTE]
 > The v2.0 endpoint doesn't support all Azure Active Directory scenarios and features.
-To determine whether you should use the v2.0 endpoint, read about [v2.0 limitations](/documentation/articles/active-directory-v2-limitations/).
+To determine whether you should use the v2.0 endpoint, read about [v2.0 limitations](./active-directory-v2-limitations.md).
 >
 >

 In the more typical *three-legged OAuth*, a client application is granted permission to access a resource on behalf of a specific user.
-The permission is delegated from the user to the application, usually during the [consent](/documentation/articles/active-directory-v2-scopes/) process.
+The permission is delegated from the user to the application, usually during the [consent](./active-directory-v2-scopes.md) process.
 However, in the client credentials flow, permissions are granted directly to the application itself.
 When the app presents a token to a resource, the resource enforces that the app itself has authorization to perform an action, and not that the user has authorization.

 ## Protocol diagram
 The entire client credentials flow looks similar to the next diagram.
 We describe each of the steps later in this article.